cwhittaker1000/submicroscopic_malaria/README.md

 3. From an `R` session, import `SI_Systematic_Review_Results_R_Import.csv`.
 4. Run the `R` code.
 The output from running this code will be a number of MCMC objects, as well as a series of plots representing the output from MCMC based fitting of the logit-linear model to the collated data.
 These plots form the basis of the figures presented in the publication.

 Note: The exact runtime depends on the size of the dataset being analysed.
-It is therefore longer for the full dataset (267 datapoint pairs, on the order of 30 minutes) compared to the age-disaggregated datasets (approx. 30-40 datapoints, on the order of 1 minute).
+It is therefore longer for the full dataset (on the order of 30 minutes) compared to the age-disaggregated datasets (on the order of 1 minute).